brainhack-vandy/NeuroPreprocessing/README.md

 ## Developing an fMRI preprocessing pipeline

-We will be using part of our fMRI preprocessing tool, NeuroGraph (https://neurograph.readthedocs.io/en/latest/) that provides a set of tools for downloading, preprocessing and creating graph-based representations and benchmarks.
-We will use Python programming language.
-Our project structure is as follows.
+We will utilize a segment of our fMRI preprocessing tool, NeuroGraph (https://neurograph.readthedocs.io/en/latest/), offering a suite of tools for downloading, preprocessing, and generating graph-based representations and benchmarks.
+The implementation will be carried out in the Python programming language, and our project follows the structure outlined below.

 <p align="center">
 <img src="structure.png" alt="Alt text" width="50%" height="50%">
 </p>

-The utils.py file has the implementation for the fMRI preprocessing. main.py file consider a single example and use the pipeline to preprocess the data.
+The utils.py file contains the implementation for fMRI preprocessing, while the main.py file takes a single example and employs the pipeline to preprocess the data.

 ## Packaging and publishing Python projects